iget-master/wordpress-environment/README.md

 alias run='./run.sh'
 ```

+#### `run up`

+The `up` command will bring up all service containers.
+It accepts all parameters accepted by `docker-compose up`

+#### `run down`

+The `down` command will shutdown all service containers.
+It accepts all parameters accepted by `docker-compose down`.

+A common parameter that you might need is `-v` that will remove all attached volumes.
+This is necessary when you want
+a fresh install.

+#### `run pull`

+The `pull` command will update all container images to latest version available.
+It accepts all parameters accepted by `docker-compose pul`

 #### `run bind [-d=domain]`

 The `bind` command will add a entry on `/etc/hosts` for Linux and Mac host machines pointing to localhost.